John Sandford (novelist): Kidd series

-Kidd also has a prominent role in Silken Prey and Extreme Prey.
+Kidd also has a prominent role in Silken Prey (Prey series #23) and Extreme Prey (Prey series #26).

 Virgil Flowers series

 The protagonist of the series, Virgil Flowers, is described as tall, lean, late thirties, three times divorced, with long hair and often wearing t-shirts featuring rock bands.
 Virgil works at the Minnesota Bureau of Criminal Apprehension (BCA).
 Prior to the BCA he was in the Army and the military police, then the police in Saint Paul.
 Lucas Davenport, main character of the Prey series of books, recruited him into the BCA.
 Virgil is an avid outdoorsman who loves fishing and is often towing his boat, even when on duty.
 He is also a writer for outdoor and hunting magazines as well as a photographer.